ArendPeter/JavaGuide/mydoc/2a_CodeCompileRun.md

 }
 ~~~

-There’s a lot of information here, and we’ll be breaking it down soon but first let’s get it to run.
+There’s a lot of information here, and we’ll be breaking it down soon, but first let’s get it to run.
 Save the file as “HelloWorld.java” and navigate to that location in command prompt.
 The process of programming can be broken down into 3 steps.

 1. Code